Finding a Way to Hit an ‘Undruggable’ Prostate Cancer Target

 It was truly a breakthrough in understanding how prostate cancer develops.

-University of Michigan Comprehensive Cancer Center scientists found that half of all prostate cancer tumors harbor a certain genetic anomaly in which the genes TMPRSS2 and ERG relocate on a chromosome and fuse together.
+University of University of Michigan Rogel Cancer Center scientists found that half of all prostate cancer tumors harbor a certain genetic anomaly in which the genes TMPRSS2 and ERG relocate on a chromosome and fuse together.
 This fusion was found to be an on-switch for prostate cancer development.

 The problem has been what to do with this knowledge.
 It turns out ERG is really challenging to target with the kind of small-molecule inhibitors that have had recent successes for treating cancer.